Pz. Sfl. IVc: Development

-A heavy Panzerjäger (anti tank self-propelled gun) was ordered to be built by the Waffenamt (the German Government's Weapons building agency) in 1941.
+A heavy Panzerjäger (tank destroyer) was ordered to be built by the Waffenamt in 1941.
 The vehicle was originally intended to be a self propelled assault gun, and was developed as such, but part way through development it was realised that with the anti aircraft usefulness of the 8.8 cm gun, it could also be used in the role of an anti-aircraft vehicle.
 In late 1942, there were 3 prototypes made.
-In 1944 the armament was modified.
+In 1944 the gun was replaced with the 8.8 cm Flak 41.

-It was built by Krupp.
-Various guns were considered.
+The Pz.
+Sfl.
+IVc was manufactured by Krupp.

 Specifications

 The vehicle had a crew of 8 and weighed 26 tons.
 It was 2.8 m high, 3 m wide and 7 m long.
 It was powered by the Maybach HL90 engine.
-The turret was open, with the sidewalls coming down on each side to make a platform.
-However, with them raised, it would provide some protection for the crew.
-The crew were also protected from the front by a shield for the gun.
+The turret was open, with armoured superstructure panels folding down on each side to make a platform level with the hull top and allow full 360° traverse; when raised the panels provided some protection for the vehicle's crew, who were also protected from the front by a shield for the gun.
 The vehicle was built on a Panzer IV chassis, with extensive modifications.
 While a number of different guns were considered, the vehicle eventually ended up being armed with the FlaK 41 L/74.
-Sources also suggest that the side and rear armour plates could be unhinged and opened to make the mounted gun completely traversable.